ErikOSorensen/mmkariv/README.md

 The master file this replication package will:

 1. Install the required versions of the necessary `R` packages from CRAN.
-2. Downloads the necessary datafiles from Harvard Dataverse (TBC).
+2. Downloads the necessary datafiles from Harvard Dataverse: https://doi.org/10.7910/DVN/CCODET .
 3. Create all the displays in the paper as separate files (documented below).
 4. Create markdown documents for numbers referenced in the paper but not explicitly part of produced tables.